ctfs/resources/topics/cryptography/README.md

 #Cryptography

-> Cryptography is the practice and study of techniques for secure communication in the presence of third parties. -- [Wikipedia](http://en.wikipedia.org/wiki/Cryptography)
+> Cryptography is the practice and study of techniques for secure communication in the presence of third parties. - [Wikipedia](http://en.wikipedia.org/wiki/Cryptography)

-In case of CTFs, the goal is usually to crack or clone cryptographic objects or algorithms to reach the flag.
+In the case of CTFs, the goal is usually to crack or clone cryptographic objects or algorithms to reach the flag.

 ###Example